christsven/H.E.A.T/ruleset/H.E.A.T.md

 to go DOWN, as this might be a bit overpowered otherwise.
 And this rule is buff enough already for artillery.

+If that round hits a position that the player considers to be worthwile, the aim point can be moved the hit location and counts as zeroed in, since the mortar already aims at that spot.

 #### Troop capacity and true capacity

 The troop capacity value for a vehicle represents the seats a vehicle has per